 The new laws are intended to improve the protection of workers by factoring in modern employment agreements, higher penalties for companies and individuals, and introducing the term ‘person conducting a business or undertaking’ (PCBU).

 For our friends outside of WA, this is familiar territory.
-This Act is harmonising WA with other Australian States and Territories and will replace:
+This Act is harmonising WA with Australia’s other States and Territories (excluding Victoria) and will replace:

 - the current Occupational Safety and Health Act 1984